localstack/snowflake-docs/content/en/user-guide/hybird-tables/index.md

 ### Show Hybrid tables

-You can display the Hybrid tables using the `SHOW HYBRID TABLES` query:
+You can display the Hybrid tables using the `SHOW HYBRID TABLES` statement:

 ```sql
 SHOW HYBRID TABLES LIKE 'test-table';